Julius Erving: Philadelphia 76ers (1976–1987)

 Erving enjoyed success off the court, becoming one of the first basketball players to endorse many products and to have a shoe marketed under his name.
 He also starred in the 1979 basketball comedy film, The Fish That Saved Pittsburgh.
 In the following years, Erving coped with a team that was not yet playing at his level.
 It took a few years for the Sixers franchise to build around Erving.
 Eventually, coach Billy Cunningham and top-level players like Maurice Cheeks, Andrew Toney, and Bobby Jones were added to the mix and the franchise was very successful.

 The Sixers were still eliminated twice in the Eastern Conference Finals.
 In 1979, Larry Bird entered the league, reviving the Boston Celtics and the storied Celtics–76ers rivalry; these two teams faced each other in the Eastern Conference Finals in 1980, 1981, 1982 and 1985.
 The Bird vs. Erving matchup became arguably the top personal rivalry in the sport (along with Bird vs. Magic Johnson), inspiring the early Electronic Arts video game One on One: Dr. J vs. Larry Bird.
 In 1980, the 76ers prevailed over the Celtics to advance to the NBA Finals against the Los Angeles Lakers.
 There, Erving executed the legendary "Baseline Move", a behind-the-board reverse layup.
 However, the Lakers won the series 4–2 with superb play from, among others, Magic Johnson.
 Erving also made the only three point shot in that NBA Finals series, which was the first time the three point line was introduced in the league.

 Erving was again among the league's best players in the 1980–1981 and 1981–1982 seasons, although more disappointment came as the Sixers stumbled twice in the playoffs: in 1981, the Celtics eliminated them in seven games in the 1981 Eastern Finals after Philadelphia had a 3–1 series lead, but lost both Game 5 and Game 6 by 2 points and the deciding Game 7 by 1; and in 1982, the Sixers managed to beat the defending champion Celtics in seven games in the 1982 Eastern Finals but lost the NBA Finals to the Los Angeles Lakers in six games.
 Despite these defeats, Erving was named the NBA MVP in 1981 and was again voted to the 1982 All-NBA First Team.

 For the 1982–1983 season, the Sixers obtained the missing element to combat their weakness at their center position, Moses Malone.
-Armed with one of the most formidable and unstoppable center-forward combinations of all time, the Sixers dominated the whole season, prompting Malone to make the famous playoff prediction of "fo-fo-fo (four-four-four)" in anticipation of the 76ers sweeping the three rounds of the playoffs en route to an NBA title.
+Armed with a highly regarded center-forward combination, the Sixers dominated the whole season, prompting Malone to make the famous playoff prediction of "fo-fo-fo (four-four-four)" in anticipation of the 76ers sweeping the three rounds of the playoffs en route to an NBA title.
 In fact, the Sixers went four-five-four, losing one game to the Milwaukee Bucks in the conference finals, then sweeping the Lakers to win the NBA title.